Skip to main content

 Choosing maxRounds

-The default is 2 rounds, which matches the empirical baseline used in the debate literature.
-Three rounds is reasonable when convergence is slow.
+The default is 2 rounds.
+Three is reasonable when convergence is slow.
 Anything beyond four is unusual; the factory logs a warning.
 The cost grows with agents × rounds, and the sycophancy failure mode gets worse the longer the debate runs.

 Synthesizer and outputSchema

-The default synthesizer is a generator that projects the raw debate shape into a structured deliverable.
+The default synthesizer is a generator that projects the raw debate shape — including the moderator's framing across rounds, when present — into a structured deliverable.
 Pass synthesizer: false to skip the step and return the raw shape directly.
-Pass your own block to take full control.
 Setting outputSchema while synthesizer: false is an error — there's nothing to apply the schema to.

 Limitations and known failure modes